-The keys—stored in keychain and are included only in encrypted Keychain backups—are kept up to date between devices using iCloud Keychain, where available.
-HomePod and Apple TV receive keys using tap-to-setup or the setup mode described below.
+The keys — stored in keychain and included only in encrypted Keychain backups — are kept up to date between devices using iCloud Keychain, where available.
+HomePod and Apple TV receive keys using tap-to-set-up or the set-up mode described below.
 Keys are shared from an iPhone to a paired Apple Watch using Apple Identity Service (IDS).

 Communication between HomeKit accessories

-To establish a relationship between an iOS, iPadOS, and macOS device and a HomeKit accessory, keys are exchanged using Secure Remote Password (3072-bit) protocol utilizing an eight-digit code provided by the accessory’s manufacturer, entered on the iOS, iPadOS device by the user, and then encrypted using ChaCha20-Poly1305 AEAD with HKDF-SHA512 derived keys.
+To establish a relationship between an iOS, iPadOS and macOS device and a HomeKit accessory, keys are exchanged using Secure Remote Password (3072-bit) protocol utilising an eight-digit code provided by the accessory’s manufacturer entered on the iOS, iPadOS device by the user, then encrypted using ChaCha20-Poly1305 AEAD with HKDF-SHA512 derived keys.
 The accessory’s MFi certification is also verified during setup.
 Accessories without an MFi chip can build in support for software authentication in iOS 11.3 or later.

 HomeKit and Siri